Spreadsheet-Institute/Spreadsheet-Institute/README.md

 [0.9.0.sl](./lisp/0.9.0.sl) source file

-With the introduction of *LET()* and *LAMBDA()*, modern spreadsheets can run a useful subset of the Lisp programming language directly in the Formula Bar.
+With the introduction of *LET()* and *LAMBDA()*, modern spreadsheets can run a useful subset of the LISP programming language directly in the Formula Bar.
 These "composite" functions simplify spreadsheets by shortening formulas down to a single function:

 ---